Keith Abney II

-Keith Abney II (born January 11, 2005) is an American college football cornerback for the Arizona State Sun Devils.
+Keith Abney II (born January 11, 2005) is an American professional football cornerback for the Detroit Lions of the National Football League (NFL).
+He played college football for the Arizona State Sun Devils and was selected by the Lions in the fifth round of the 2026 NFL draft.

 Early life

 Abney II attended high school at Waxahachie located in Waxahachie, Texas.
 Coming out of high school, he was rated as a three star recruit, where he committed to play college football for the Utah State Aggies over other offers from schools such as Boston College, Army, Air Force, Kansas State, Navy, and Pittsburgh.
 However, on National Signing Day, after, Abney II flipped his commitment to play for the Arizona State Sun Devils after receiving a late offer.

 College career

-In week 13 of the 2023 season, Abney II hauled in his first career interception in a loss against Oregon.
-He finished his freshman season in 2023 season, playing in eight games, where he totaled two tackles and an interception.
-Abney II finished the 2024 season, recording 52 tackles, nine pass deflections, and three interceptions, as he helped the Sun Devils to their first College Football Playoff appearance.
-He enters the 2025 season, as one of the team's top players and a potential NFL draft selection.
+Abney II hauled in his first career interception in a loss against Oregon, week 13 of the college football season.
+Upon finishing his 2023 freshman season, he played in eight games, totalling two tackles and an interception.
+The next year, Abney II concluded the 2024 season recording 52 tackles, nine pass deflections, and three interceptions as he helped the Sun Devils to their first College Football Playoff appearance.
+He earned second-team All-Big 12 honors for his performance by conference coaches.
+In his final 2025 collegiate season, Abney II recorded 44 tackles, 12 pass deflections, and two interceptions, as well as two forced fumbles and his first career sack.
+He earned first-team All-Big 12 honors at the end of the year, being selected by conference coaches and the media.